YangLinyi/academic-kickstart-linyi/content/authors/admin/_index.md

 - Principal Investigators
 ---

 I'm a Research Assistant Professor in the [Westlake NLP group](https://twitter.com/nlpwestlake?lang=en), working with [Yue Zhang](https://frcchang.github.io/).
 Previously, I graduated with a PhD from the Insight Centre, University College Dublin, where I worked with [Barry Smyth](https://people.ucd.ie/barry.smyth) and Ruihai Dong.
+Please check the latest information on my new personal website: https://yanglinyi.github.io/

 I am broadly interested in the problem of Data-centric AI and Trustworthy AI, improving the transparency and generalization of neural networks for natural language understanding.
 To achieve this goal, I am now working on causality-guided methods for NLP and its applications in high-stake domains.
 Please feel free to reach out to me through [email](yanglinyi@westlake.edu.cn) if you have any questions about our research work.